OHIEDATIM/datim-auto-cert-updater/docs/testing/readme.md

                     - email : `root@openhim.org`
                     - password : `openhim-password`
         - you will have to know the path and authentication information for similar user on relevant remote machines, if you want them to be "informed" on the update
-        - if you mess up durring the configuration process, start over by calling the config CLI again w/ `openhim-cert-updater -c`
+        - if you mess up durring the configuration process, start over by calling the config CLI again w/ `sudo -H -u openhim_cert_updater sudo openhim-cert-updater -c` (or `sudo su openhim_cert_updater` and then `sudo openhim-cert-updater -c` and then `exit`)

 # Test Setup
 ensure that all has been installed correctly